-Kristin is trained to treat the whole body with acupuncture and Chinese medicine, but specializes in the areas of chronic pain (back pain, neck pain, hip and sciatic pain, joint pain, migraine headaches, fibromyalgia, menstrual pain, pain of unknown origin), foot/ankle pain, hand/wrist pain, vertigo, mood balancing (anxiety and stress reduction, depression), thyroid disorders, and gastrointestinal disorders (IBS-D, IBS-C, Crohn’s disease, colitis, acid reflux, and more).
+Kristin is trained to treat the whole body with acupuncture and East Asian medicine, but specializes in the areas of chronic pain (back pain, neck pain, hip and sciatica pain, joint pain, migraine headaches, hand/wrist pain, foot/ankle pain, frozen shoulder, fibromyalgia, menstrual pain, pain of unknown origin), mood balancing (anxiety and stress reduction, depression), COVID long haul, and medical issues that have not responded well to conventional treatment.

 Our Acupuncture Practice Specialties

-Among the many tools available to the licensed acupuncturist, Kristin practices two additional rare styles of Chinese medicine; herbal prescription of classical Chinese herbal formulas from the Shang Han Za Bing Lun, and Manual Thermal Acupuncture (MTA).
-The Shang Han Za Bing Lun is a Chinese herbal science with over 1800 years of testing and data, and is arguably the oldest complete medical science on record.
-Manual Thermal Acupuncture is a gentle, yet highly effective, acupuncture style which uses the thermal field directly from the body to assess and correct disruptions in the body’s innate healing force.
-MTA often provides pain relief, improvement of sleep, strengthening of the immune system, and correction of muscular imbalances.
+Among the many tools available to the East Asian medicine practitioner, Kristin practices herbal prescription of classical Chinese herbal formulas compiled by Zhang Zhongjing (Han Dynasty physician, author: Shang Han Za Bing Lun) with a style informed by Yoshimasu Todo (18th century Japanese doctor.)
+Classical herbal medicine is an herbal science with over 1800 years of testing and data, and is arguably the oldest complete medical science on record.
+The acupuncture style she practices draws from Japanese and Western sources; it is a gentle, yet highly effective, acupuncture style which uses the thermal field directly from the body to assess and correct disruptions in the body’s innate healing force.

 - National Certification Commission for Acupuncture and Oriental Medicine – Diplomat of Acupuncture